The Social Cost of Intelligence: Emergence, Propagation, and Amplification of Stereotypical Bias in Multi-Agent Systems: Abstract

 \section{Abstract}

-Bias in large language models (LLMs) remains a persistent challenge, manifesting in stereotyping and unfair treatment across social groups.
-While prior research has primarily focused on individual models, the rise of multi-agent systems (MAS), where multiple LLMs collaborate and communicate, introduces new and largely unexplored dynamics in bias emergence and propagation.
-In this work, we present a comprehensive study of stereotypical bias in MAS, examining how internal specialization, underlying LLMs and inter-agent communication protocols influence bias robustness, propagation, and amplification.
-We simulate social contexts where agents represent different social groups and evaluate system behavior under various interaction and adversarial scenarios.
-Experiments on three bias benchmarks reveal that MAS are generally less robust than single-agent systems, with bias often emerging early through in-group favoritism.
-However, cooperative and debate-based communication can mitigate bias amplification, while more robust underlying LLMs improve overall system stability.
-Our findings highlight critical factors shaping fairness and resilience in multi-agent LLM systems.
+Bias in large language models (LLMs) remains a persistent challenge, often leading to stereotyping and unfair treatment across social groups.
+While prior work has mainly focused on individual LLMs, the emergence of multi-agent systems (MAS), where multiple LLMs collaborate and communicate, introduces new and underexplored dynamics in how bias emerges, propagates, and amplifies.
+To systematically investigate these dynamics, we propose a simple evaluation framework with three agent-level metrics that quantify bias emergence, propagation, and amplification throughout multi-agent interaction.
+We evaluate MAS across three bias benchmarks under varying LLM backbones, social-group configurations, communication behaviors, and adversarial settings.
+Our results show that communication can trigger up to 70\% new bias emergence, propagate bias across over 80\% of agents, and amplify stereotypes by more than 3$\times$.
+We further find that denser and competitive communication generally increases bias.
+Finally, we demonstrate that MAS are highly vulnerable to simple bias injection attacks, and existing defense strategies provide only limited protection.
+Our findings provide important insights into the fairness and robustness of multi-agent LLM systems.